 The cybersecurity space is seeing actual espionage.
-It’s happening in the private sector—not stories in the news—it’s real-life spies in the office, and it seems to be picking up steam, according to Elise Manna-Browne, VP for Emerging Technologies at Novacoast.
-She says she’s observed espionage becoming more and more socialized.
+It’s happening in the private sector—real-life spies in the office—it’s real-life spies in the office, and it seems to be picking up steam, according to Elise Manna-Browne, VP for Emerging Technologies at Novacoast.
+She says she’s observed espionage becoming a more and more common motive for threat actors.

 While Manna-Browne admits that this is a topic she never thought she’d be speaking about when she entered cybersecurity, it’s indeed a spicy one filled with much of the intrigue found in the spy movies she loves.